WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Neither the request, nor the response, contain bodies.

-## Establishing the Signaling and Media Control Byways
+## Establishing the Signaling Byway

-To perform signalling and media control for this call, the client MUST initiate, in paralle, two HTTP requests towards the call URI that it just obtained.
-One for signalling, and the other for media control.
+To perform signalling for this call, the client MUST initiate an HTTP request towards the call URI that it just obtained.

+The signaling is accomplished by a long running HTTP transaction.
-Both the media control and signalling transactions are long running.
-This means that the client initiates the connections, sends the headers, and then sends the body as a long-running stream (e.g., streaming requests).
+This means that the client initiates the connection, sends the headers, and then sends the body as a long-running stream (e.g., streaming requests).
 Similarly, the server receives the request, and if it accepts the request, immediately generates a 200 response and